junxit/us-congress-bills-110/metadata.md

 - 2007-03-09 — Introduced in House
 - 2007-03-09 — Introduced in House
 - 2007-03-09 — Referred to the House Committee on Science and Technology.
+- 2007-03-14 — Referred to the Subcommittee on Research and Science Education.
+- 2007-05-23 — Committee Consideration and Mark-up Session Held.
+- 2007-05-23 — Ordered to be Reported.
+- 2007-06-05 — Placed on the Union Calendar, Calendar No. 104.
+- 2007-06-05 — Reported by the Committee on Science and Technology.
+H. Rept.
+110-172.
+- 2007-06-05 — Reported by the Committee on Science and Technology.
+H. Rept.
+110-172.